27 Sources

 Two key factors contribute to this privacy issue:

-When reached for comment, Meta did not provide an on-record statement to TechCrunch 1.
-However, a Meta spokesperson told WIRED that users' chats with Meta AI are private unless users go through a multi-step process to share them on the Discover feed 2.
+When reached for comment, a Meta spokesperson did not provide an on-the-record statement 1.
+However, Meta representative Daniel Roberts later stated in an email that users' chats with Meta AI are private unless users go through a multi-step process to share them on the Discover feed 2.

-Calli Schroeder, senior counsel for the Electronic Privacy Information Center, expressed concern about the situation: "All of that's incredibly concerning, both because I think it points to how people are misunderstanding what these chatbots do or what they're for, and also misunderstanding how privacy works with these structures" 2.
+Calli Schroeder, senior counsel for the Electronic Privacy Information Center, expressed concern about the situation, stating, "All of that's incredibly concerning, both because I think it points to how people are misunderstanding what these chatbots do or what they're for, and also misunderstanding how privacy works with these structures" 2.

 For users concerned about their privacy on the Meta AI app, experts recommend the following steps: